This lesson provides an overview on importing your student program data into DnA.

 Program Start Date identifies the date that the student first entered the program.
 The Program Start Date must align to other key dates in DnA such as term dates and student enrollment dates.

 Academic Year is currently required to identify the academic year to which the student data belongs.
 Generally, after historic data loads and for regular automation, the Academic Year field simply identifies the current academic year.
 The data, as stated in the spec, should be represented as a hyphenated two year range such as: 2016-2017.

 If any of the required fields are not provided or if any of the required fields do not align to the designated field types or values, the entire record will not import.
 Problems with required fields will generate import errors.

 Whether or not a field is required refers to basic, minimal operation of the system.
 With only the required fields your DnA installation will work, however, it may not be configured optimally.
-Additionally, beyond minimal functionality and basic reporting, in an ISI as much data as can possibly be provided should be imported.
 Many non-required fields are used in basic reports and compliance reporting.

 Non-Required but Highly Recommended Fields

 - Eligibility End Date

 State Student ID is the students unique identifier for state data reporting.
 It is used extensively as an alternate identifier for students.
 It is strongly recommended that this information is provided.
 In this import this ID is used solely for troubleshooting and student identifying information.
 It is not updated or imported from this file.
 It is only updated or importing via the studemo.txt import.

 Eligibility Start Date and Eligibility End Date are both used to identify when a student was first identified as being eligible for a program.
 It does not necessarily need to match the dates of when a student actually began participation in the program.